scolomar/dca/1-Installation_and_Configuration/1-Installation_and_configuration.md

 You can install the Docker engine on Windows and Linux platforms.
 Since the container is using the Kernel of the host operating system, if we want to run a Windows container, we will need to install the Docker engine on a Windows server.
 If we install the Docker engine on a Linux host machine, any containers running there will use the Linux Kernel of the host operating system.
 Therefore, we will be able to exclusively run Linux containers on a Linux host machine.

-The approach typically used by many customers is to have the three managers running Docker on a Linux machine and having two different groups of workers: one group with Linux and another group with Windows.
-This way they will be able to deploy Windows and Linux applications on their container platform.
+The approach that many customers use is to have all three manager nodes run Docker on a Linux machine and have two different groups of worker nodes: a Linux group and a Windows group.
+This way, they will be able to deploy Windows and Linux applications on their container platform.

 It is impossible to run a Windows container on a Linux worker.
 But it is though possible to run a Linux container on a Windows server.